exitus1/Video-Scripts/Privacy-Tutorial1.md

 These mixes are very cheap to perform.
 As you can see, this mix only cost me less than one cent.

-We can further explore the mix by taking a looking at it on the block explorer.
+We can further explore the mix by taking a lookat it on the block explorer.
 We can see here the total mix fee for the all of the participants, and the number of outputs created.

 Now that you've successfully mixed your Decred, you can safely transact knowing there is no history tied to your coins.

 You can also now privately stake, provided you have enough Decred to Purchase a ticket.
 I will cover the process of Staking in another tutorial.

+Decred's mixnet is integrated with its Proof of Stake system, which currently holds over 7 Million DCR, so there is always plenty of other Decred to mix with.

 As of this video over 30% of all Decred in circulation has been mixed, with mixing participation growing every day.
 The goal is for Decred to be a fungible cryptocurrency, where every unit of Decred is equal to every other unit.
 The more Decred Mixed, the more fungible it becomes.